soramame21/BLE_Server_BME280/README.md

-TL;DR : There is a ".bin" file in the BUILD directory that you can directly flash to the NUCLEO_F429ZI
+TL;DR : There is a ".bin" file in the BUILD directory that you can directly flash to the TY51822r3

-# BLE_Server_MY_OPT3001
+# BLE_Server_BME280
-mbed application for BLE server with STM32F429 and ST BLE shield and TI OPT 3001 light sensor
+mbed application for BLE server on TY51822r3 with a builtin BLE shield and Bosch BME280 sensor

-This application needs to be flashed into a NUCLEO_F429ZI running mbed firmware.
-It also needs an X-NUCLEO-IDB05A1 BLE shield running v7.2 or later firmware.
-The latest firmware can be found here: https://developer.mbed.org/teams/ST/code/BlueNRG-MS-Stack-Updater/
+This application needs to be flashed into a TY51822r3 running mbed firmware.

-For the light sensor, I'm using a BOOSTXL-SENSORS breakout board from TI.
+The instractions for updating firmware is at here: https://developer.mbed.org/teams/Switch-Science/wiki/Firmware-Switch-Science-mbed-TY51822r3

+The latest firmware can be found here: https://developer.mbed.org/media/uploads/asagin/lpc11u35_sscity_if_crc.bin

+The  BME280 sensor is an environmental sensor from Bosch, which measures temperature, humidity and pressure.

 You'll also need a couple of jumpers, USB cables etc.

-Please find the BLE_Client application under  https://github.com/ashok-rao/BLE_Client_My_OPT3001 repo.
+Please find the BLE Gatt Client application under https://github.com/soramame21/BLEClient_mbedDevConn repo.

 You can verify the output of this application either:
   - on a serial terminal for your respective OS